 Start with skinless boneless chicken breasts.
 Trim nicely.
 If you have time, brine in 2 cups water and 1 tablespoon salt for an hour or two.
 Be sure to rinse well after brining.

-Allow the chicken to rest at room temperature for 15 minutes (maximum) while cleaning oiling and preheating grill to a surface temperature of about 450°-500°.
-Medium for me but probably medium-high for you.
+Allow the chicken to rest at room temperature for 15 minutes (maximum) while cleaning, oiling, and preheating the grill to a surface temperature of about 450°-500°—probably medium-high on most grills.

 Allow to rest for 5 minutes before serving.

 - ½ teaspoon garlic powder